vycke/feo-css/docs/content/tokens.md

 When you want fluid sizes (sizes that scale based on the screen-width), you can simply set `$feo-fluid: true`.
 This will scale the above sizes between the ratios `1` and `1.2` for the small values (smaller or equal to 1), and between `0.8` and `1.2` for the larger values.

+> Fluid sizing is opt-in.
+This means that you have to set `$feo-fluid:true`.
+In addition, you have to apply the tokens to the elements you want fluidity.
+If you don't provide this on an element or any of the parent elements, it will fallback to the default of `16px` as the base font-size.

 Used in:

 - [Horizontal center layouts](/center)